 Enter the amount received from the lender during this reporting period.
 If this loan was received in a previous reporting period, enter zero.
 A loan received from a commercial lending institution in the normal course of business is reportable on Schedule B but is not considered a contribution.
-Contributor codes and cumulative amounts are only required for loans that are contributions.
+Contributor codes and cumulative required for loans that are amounts are only contributions.

-A candidate or officeholder who deposits personal funds into his or her own campaign bank account may report the funds as a loan on Schedule
+A candidate or officeholder who deposits personal funds into his or her own campaign bank account may report the funds as a loan on Schedule B or as a contribution on Schedule A.